James Bond Faroe Islands scenery

 All the locals managed to keep the filming on Kalsoy Island secret while on location.
 The locals used different cover ups for keeping everything under the radar.
 Some said that they were fencing the outfield together with the farmer.
 Other told people that they were working on a documentary about puffins in Trøllanes.

-Gear and equipment used for the filming on Kalsoy Island was transported from the island again on 2 October 2019.
+Gear and equipment used for the filming on Kalsoy Island left the island again on 2 October 2019.
 The filming equipment left the Faroe Islands the same evening with the passenger ferry Norrøna departing from Tórshavn.

 How to Get to Kalsoy Island